signalscorps/cpe2stix/README.md

 ## A special thanks to...

-I would like to thank the authors of the following tools used to build file2stix (making it a hundred times easier);
+I would like to thank the authors of the following tools used to build file2stix (making it a hundred times easier to do so);

 * [STIX 2](https://pypi.org/project/stix2/): APIs for serializing and de-serializing STIX2 JSON content
 * [STIX Viewer](https://github.com/traut/stixview): Quickly load bundles produced from your report.